kalaspuff/tomodachi/README.rst

 Manual instrumentation
 ----------------------

-Auto instrumentation using ``opentelemetry-instrument`` is the recommended way of instrumenting services, as it will automatically instrument the service with the appropriate exporters and configuration.
-However, instrumentation can also be enabled by importing the ``TomodachiInstrumentor`` instrumentation class and calling its' ``instrument`` function before defining the service class.
+Auto instrumentation using either ``tomodachi --opentelemetry-instrument``, setting the ``TOMODACHI_OPENTELEMETRY_INSTRUMENT=1`` env value or using the ``opentelemetry-instrument`` CLI are the recommended ways of instrumenting services, as they will automatically instrument the service (and libs with instrumentors installed) with the appropriate exporters and configuration.

+However, instrumentation can also be enabled by importing the ``TomodachiInstrumentor`` instrumentation class and calling its' ``instrument`` function.

 .. code:: python